-rsa-sha2-256 RECOMMENDED sign Raw RSA ke у rsa-sha2-512 OPTIONAL sign Raw RSA ke у
+rsa-sha2-256 RECOMMENDED sign Raw RSA key rsa-sha2-512 OPTIONAL sign Raw RSA key

-These signature algorithms are suitable for use both in the SSH transport layer [RFC4253] for server authentication, and in the authentication layer [RFC4252] for client authentication.
+These algorithms are suitable for use both in the SSH transport layer [RFC4253] for server authentication, and in the authentication layer [RFC4252] for client authentication.

-Since RSA keys are not dependent on the choice of hash function, both new algorithms reuse the public key format of the existing "ssh-rsa" algorithm as defined in [RFC4253]:
+Since RSA keys are not dependent on the choice of hash function, the new signature algorithms are defined as aspects of the existing "ssh-rsa" public key algorithm.
+This means the new algorithms reuse the "ssh-rsa" public key format as defined in [RFC4253]:

 '''

-"ssh-rsa"

-string
+string "ssh-rsa"

-mpint

-е

-mpint
+mpint e

-n
+mpint n

 '''

-All aspects of the "ssh-rsa" format are kept, including the encoded string "ssh-rsa", in order to allow users' existing RSA keys to be used with the new signature formats, without requiring re-encoding, or affecting already trusted key fingerprints.
+All aspects of the "ssh-rsa" format are kept, including the encoded string "ssh-rsa".
+This allows existing RSA keys to be used with the new signature formats, without requiring re-encoding, or affecting already trusted key fingerprints.

-Signing and verifying using these algorithms is performed according to the RSASSA-PKCS1-v1 5 scheme in [RFC3447] using SHA-2 [FIPS-180-4] as hash; MGF1 as mask function; and salt length equal to hash size.
+Signing and verifying using these algorithms is performed according to the RSASSA-PKCS1-v1_5 scheme in [RFC8017] using SHA-2 [SHS] as hash; MGF1 as mask function; and salt length equal to hash size.

+'''

 For the algorithm "rsa-sha2-256", the hash used is SHA-2 256.
 For the algorithm "rsa-sha2-512", the hash used is SHA-2 512.

+'''